magento/knowledge-base/src/best-practices/general/adobe-commerce-upgrade-compact-to-dynamic-tables-2.2.x-2.3.x-2.4.x.md

 Converting from <code>COMPACT</code> to <code>DYNAMIC</code> tables can take several hours with a large database.
 All the database <code>ALTER</code> commands below should be carried out in [maintenance mode](https://devdocs.magento.com/guides/v2.4/install-gde/install/cli/install-cli-subcommands-maint.html?itm_source=devdocs&itm_medium=search_page&itm_campaign=federated_search&itm_term=mainten) during a low traffic period on your site.
 You should not attempt to run these commands when your site is live and not in maintenance mode, due to the risk of data corruption to your database.

-For steps on how to enable maintenance mode, please refer to the [Adobe Commerce on-premise: Installation Guide > Enable or disable maintenance mode](https://devdocs.magento.com/guides/v2.4/install-gde/install/cli/install-cli-subcommands-maint.html?itm_source=devdocs&itm_medium=search_page&itm_campaign=federated_search&itm_term=mainten) in our developer documentation.
+For steps on how to enable maintenance mode, please refer to [Installation Guide > Enable or disable maintenance mode](https://devdocs.magento.com/guides/v2.4/install-gde/install/cli/install-cli-subcommands-maint.html?itm_source=devdocs&itm_medium=search_page&itm_campaign=federated_search&itm_term=mainten) in our developer documentation.

 ## Affected product and versions